 The Next Big Business in Crypto is Staking

-A very enlightening discussion took place during the 7th European Blockchain Convention with Andrew Howell, Director Of Blockchain Engineering at Blockdaemon, Ben Spiegelman, Head of Corporate Development at Figment, James Hume, Global Head of Sales at Huobi Global and Maria Eneva-Olms, CEO at Ekolance.
-The speakers gave an overview of the staking business, explained the Ethereum Merge, its impact on the markets, and analyzed how institutional investors can participate in staking and what are the challenges and risks along the way.
+A very enlightening discussion took place during the 7th European Blockchain Convention with Andrew Howell, Director Of Blockchain Engineering at Blockdaemon, Ben Spiegelman, Head of Corporate Development at Figment, James Hume, Global Head of Sales at Huobi Global, and Maria Eneva-Olms, CEO at Ekolance.
+The speakers gave an overview of the staking business, explained the Ethereum Merge, and its impact on the markets, and analyzed how institutional investors can participate in staking and what are the challenges and risks along the way.

 Photo taken by the EBC team during the European Blockchain Convention 2022

 What is staking?

 Andrew Howell explains that staking serves a similar function to mining.
 In a blockchain network, the validators are responsible for building blocks and securing the network, and they earn tokens as a reward for their efforts.

 Ben Spiegelman adds that in a proof-of-stake network, token holders can delegate their assets to help participate in validating the transactions on the blockchain, earning yields in return.
 However, when the assets are delegated, they will be locked up for a certain period of time, during which the tokens cannot be traded.
 He further explains that, unlike proof-of-work systems, the proof-of-stake mechanism eliminates huge energy consumption, and more people have the chance to be selected to add new blocks to the blockchain without the need to run powerful hardware.

 “Staking is basically the software equivalent of mining.”
 Andrew Howell Director of Blockchain Engineering at Blockdaemon.

 Ethereum Merge & its challenges